dice-project/DICE-Chef-Repository/cookbooks/dmon_agent/README.md

 - recipe[dmon_agent::default]
 - recipe[dmon_agent::collectd]
 - recipe[dmon_agent::storm]
+- recipe[dmon_agent::start]
 ```

-Only Collectd is installed for system data collection.
-Dmon gets all additional
+Collectd is installed for system data collection.
+DMon gets most of the
-information form the Storm REST API.
+additional information from the Storm REST API.
+Additionally, we start the
+`dmon-agent` to have the DMon agent be able to server the log files to the
+clients.
+Note that `dmon-agent` requires port 5222 to be open for inbound
+traffic.

 ### Spark